mach-composer/mach-composer-cli/docs/src/syntax.md

 - `name` - (Required) The name of the alert group
 - `alert_emails` - Hook alert group to these email addresses
 - `webhook_url` - Hooks alert group to a webhook
-- `logic_app` - Reference to a Logic App the alert group needs to be connected to.
+- `logic_app` - Reference to a Logic App the alert group needs to be connected to.<br>
   Format is `<resource_group>.<logic_app_name>`

 ### aws